blegas78/autoSplitters/README.md

 2. Download the [`OBS virtual cam plugin`](https://github.com/CatxFish/obs-virtual-cam/releases)
 3. Run the installation.
 One of the prompts will ask how many cameras you want.
 I selected 4, but really only 1 is needed.
 4. Open OBS.
-5. In your sorce panel, right-click on your game capture source, then click on `Filters`
+5. In your sources panel, right-click on your game capture (or capture card) source, then click on `Filters`
-6. While you're here, please check if your settings match these:

- - Resolution: 1920x1080
- - Color Space: Default
- - Color Range: Partial

-7. Under `Effects`, add a new filter.
+6. Under `Effects`, add a new filter.
 It may look like a `+` button near the bottom.
 Add a filter called `VirtualCam`
-8. There are some settings here.
+7. There are some settings here.
 I leave `Horizontal Flip` and `Keep Aspect Ratio` NOT checked.
 I also set `Buffered Frames` to `1`
-9. Most importantly in these settings, remember the name of `Target Camera`, for me, it is `OBS-Camera`
+8. Most importantly in these settings, remember the name of `Target Camera`, for me, it is `OBS-Camera`
-10. Click on the `Start` button.
+9. Click on the `Start` button.
 Note that it will not auto-start the VirtualCam - you have to come back to this menu very time you close/open OBS.

 > Your game feed should now be fed to a virtual webcam with the name designated under "Target Camera."